andrewhenriquef/toy_robot/README.md

 - This application integrates a web app with the CLI.
 It uses Turbo from Hotwire to synchronize commands directly between the CLI and the web app in both directions.

-### Known Issues

-- In the web version, the robot starts in a "placed" state.
-This behavior is an issue that needs to be addressed.
-Limited progress was made this week due to personal commitments.

 ### Future Improvements
-- Resolve the placement issue in the web version.
-- Refactor the code to unify the "place" command across the app.
-- Enable synchronous updates of the robot's position in both the web and CLI versions to enhance interaction.
-- Develop a Docker file to facilitate rapid project setup.
 - Introduce multiple "tabletops" and robots to allow gameplay on the same or different surfaces.
 - Create a friendly interface